YinHK-gameDev/unity-learn/visual effects/particle systems/Visual Effect Graph/README.md

 - Use a Visual Effect Graph in another Visual Effect Graph.
 For example, you can reuse and customize a simple but configurable explosion in more complex graphs.
 - Previews changes immediately, so you can simulate effects at various rates and perform step-by-step simulation.
 For instructions on how to install the Visual Effect Graph, see Getting started with Visual Effect Graph.

+> because the new vfx particles are calculated on the GPU you can't access the physics system which is calculated on the CPU.
+Them being simulated on the GPU is the only reason you can have that staggering amount of particles.
+Sadly if you wanna use collisions, you'd have to use their older system.

 ### Visual Effect Graph Assets